Fine Art

 Artist Portrait

-Shabnam Miller, born 1978 in Frankfurt am Main, Germany.
+Shabnam Miller, was born 1978 in Frankfurt am Main, Germany.

 She was born to an Iranian mother and German father.